 If the tool has source location information available, and therefore can produce result objects with physical location information (such as the source file name, line, and column), the logicalLocations property MAY be present.

-If the tool does not have source location information available, and therefore can only produce result objects with logical location information (such as a namespace, type, and method name), the logicalLocations propertys SHOULD be present.
+If the tool does not have source location information available, and therefore can only produce result objects with logical location information (such as a namespace, type, and method name), the logicalLocations property SHOULD be present.

-With one exception described in §3.20.4, each property name in the logicalLocations object SHALL be a string representing the logical location where the result was detected, in a format consistent with the programming language in which the programmatic construct specified by that logical location was expressed.
+With one rare exception described in §3.20.3, each property name in the logicalLocations object SHALL be a string representing the logical location where the result was detected, in a format consistent with the programming language in which the programmatic construct specified by that logical location was expressed.
 We refer to this string as a “fully qualified logical name”.
 See §3.20.3 for examples.

 Each value in the object specified by the logicalLocations property SHALL be a logicalLocation object (§3.23).